Call us

 StoreFloor Photos and Videos

-If you use Facebook, then you can see photos and reviews posted by lots of LoftZone DIY installers here.
+If you use Facebook, then you can see photos and reviews posted by lots of AtticZone DIY installers on our UK Facebook page here.
+We also encourage our US and Canadian customers to leave reviews on our AtticZone Facebook page here.
 We also have a Flickr site with images too.

-We would encourage you to post your own photos on these sites once you’ve fitted the deck, to help other people see what it’s like!
+We would encourage you to post your own photos on Facebook once you’ve fitted the deck, to help other people see what it’s like!

 If you’d like to see the work of our installers, then you can find photos on their websites.
 Check out our installers page to find your nearest one.